-INSTRUCTION: To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the name(s) of the nominee(s) in the space provided below.
+INSTRUCTION: To withhold authority to vote for any individual nominee, mark "For All Except" and write that nominee's name in the space provided below.

 Each properly executed proxy will be voted in accordance with the specifications made above.
 If no specifications are made, the shares represented by this proxy will be voted "FOR" all listed nominees.